Theomat/theomat.github.io/_pages/cnrs.md

 Your application should not be done at the last minute.
 Moreover it should take precedence over other tasks, this is your final goal, you can do as much research as you like if you have a permanent position.

-Your best bet in how do have a good file is to ask around.
+Your best bet about knowledge on how to have a good file is to ask around.
-Typically people from your community will review your files and give you feedback, do note that not everyone has the same point of view and there will be disagreements, this is why it should be YOUR file.
+Typically people from your community will review your files and give you feedback, do note that not everyone has the same point of view and there will be disagreements, this is why it should be **YOUR** file.
 Ask people that applied in previous years for their files, it will be a strong baseline, and they will have plenty of advice.
 Most of the advice you get is given to you orally and depends on your community.